nigelhorne/gedcom/README.md

 * Visit google.com/maps, on the 3 horizontal lines choose "your places" ("Vos adresses"), then "maps" ("Cartes")
 * Click "create map", choose "import" and upload your file, choose "Location" as the position column and "People" as the title column
-* You may see that a number of rows can't be seen in the map, this is an opportunity to find locations in your map that are incorrect
+* You may see that several rows can't be seen in the map, this is an opportunity to find locations in your map that are incorrect

 ## Family History Book

-You can create a genealogy book as a PDF of your family history and research to give to your dad on father's day:
+You can create a genealogy book as a PDF of your family history and research to give to your dad on Father's Day:

     # Note that this will only print people related to your father, even if you give -a
     # yum install gd-devel ImageMagick-devel